-See chapter 7 for details on these and many other adventures.
+See chapter 6 for details on these and many other adventures.

-Soar in Silence in a Glider: Imagine soaring through silence on gossamerlike wings, with a panoramic view of Oahu.
-A ride on a glider is an unforgettable experience.
+- Soar in Silence in a Glider: Soaring through silence on gossamer-like wings with a panoramic view of Oahu is an unforgettable experience.
 Glider rides are available at Dillingham Air Field, in Mokuleia, on Oahu's North Shore.
-The glider is towed behind a plane; at the right altitude, the tow is dropped, and you (and the glider pilot) are left to soar in the thermals.

-Surf Waikiki in a Hawaiian Outrigger Canoe: It's summertime and there's a South Pacific swell rolling into Waikiki from Tahiti; here's your chance to try surfing-in a Hawaiian outrigger canoe.
+The glider is towed behind a plane; at the right altitude, the tow is dropped, and you (and the glider pilot) are left to soar in the thermals. - Surf Waikiki in a Hawaiian Outrigger Canoe: It's summertime and there's a South Pacific swell rolling into Waikiki from Tahiti; here's your chance to try surfing-in a Hawaiian outrigger canoe.
 Numerous beach concessions on Waikiki Beach offer the chance to paddle an outrigger canoe and surf back into Waikiki.
-Not only do you get a great view of Waikiki Beach from offshore, but also the thrill of actually catching a wave and gliding back into shore.

-- Float on the Thermals on a Tandem Hang Glider: See things from a bird's-eye view (literally) as you and an instructor float high above Oahu on a tandem hang glider. - Leap into the Ocean: Even though all the signs say DANGEROUS, STAY OFF THE ROCKS, a favorite pastime on
+Not only do you get a great view of the beach from offshore, but the thrill of actually catching a wave and gliding back into shore. - Float on the Thermals on a Tandem Hang Glider: See things from a bird's-eye view (literally) as you and an instructor float high above Oahu on a tandem hang glider.

-Oahu is climbing the stone precipice next to Waimea Bay and leaping into the ocean.
-This is for experienced swimmers and is a summer-only experience, as the thundering winter waves drive everyone from the sea, except the professional surfers and the very, very stupid.

-• Venture into the Deep: It's Hawaii you have to see what's under the waves.
+- Leap into the Ocean: Even though all the signs say DANGEROUS, STAY OFF THE ROCKS, a favorite pastime on Oahu is climbing the stone precipice at Waimea Beach Park and leaping into the ocean.
+This is for experienced swimmers in summer only, as the thundering winter waves drive everyone from the sea, except the professional surfers and the very, very stupid. - Venture into the Deep: It's Hawaii-you have to see what's under the waves.
 Try scuba diving; you can enjoy a "scuba experience" with absolutely no previous diving experience.
-(See p.
-175 in chapter 7 for more information.)
-Here's your opportunity to glide weightlessly through the ocean while you admire the multicolored marine creatures.
+Here's your opportunity to glide weightlessly through the ocean while you admire the multicolored marine creatures. - Eyeball-to-eyeball with a Shark: You're 4 miles out from land, which is just a speck on the horizon, with hundreds of feet of open ocean.
+Suddenly from out of the blue depths a shape emerges: the sleek, pale shadow of a 6-foot-long gray reef shark, followed quickly by a couple of 10-foot-long Galápagos sharks.
+Within a few heartbeats, you're surrounded by sharks on all sides.
+Do you panic?
+No, you are on the North Shore Shark Adventure.